Kelli Brown

-Kelli Denise Brown (born 21 February 2001) is a New Zealand professional footballer who plays as a forward for A-League Women club Newcastle Jets and for the New Zealand national team.
+Kelli Denise Brown (born 21 February 2001) is a New Zealand professional footballer who last played as a forward for A-League Women club Newcastle Jets and for the New Zealand national team.

 Early life

 Brown was born on 21 February 2001 in the small rural town of Ngāhinapōuri in Waikato, New Zealand.
 Growing up, she played for several clubs in Hamilton and representatively for WaiBOP United.
 She was part of the Future Ferns Domestic Programme (FFDP).

 Club career

 Wellington Phoenix

 Brown began her senior career in 2021 at Wellington Phoenix, the only New Zealand club playing in the Australian A-League Women.
 It was Wellington Phoenix's first season in the A-League Women, though their men's team has played in the A-League Men for longer.

 She only made six appearances in the entire 2021–22 season due to an ankle injury before the first match and a later concussion.